 What are your chances of getting a job?

 There is steady growth in Romania, in both the business and property markets, and graduate jobs are available in cities such as Bucharest, for graduates with language and IT skills.
 Some companies may prefer to hire locals but many businesses require English, French and German speakers, so if you can offer proficiency in one or more of these languages you’ll stand a better chance.
 Speaking the local language is also important, for a normal life in the country.
 Graduates with specialist skills and experience are most likely to succeed in the job market.

 Where can you work?

-- Major industries: electric machinery and equipment, textiles and footwear, light machinery and auto assembly, energy, crude oil processing, metals and metal products, chemicals, minerals, construction materials, food processing, agricultural products.
+- Major industries: electric machinery and equipment, textiles and footwear, light machinery and auto assembly, metals and metal products, chemicals, food processing, mining, timber, construction materials.